sodaliterocks/sodalite/README.md

 ### 1. Prerequisites

 - [Fedora Linux](https://getfedora.org/) (or other Fedora-based/compatible distros)
+	- WSL2 is confirmed to work.
 - [rpm-ostree](https://coreos.github.io/rpm-ostree/)
 	- On most Fedora-based distros, this can be installed with `dnf install rpm-ostree`.
 - Bash
 - [Git LFS](https://git-lfs.com/)
 	- As well as including pretty wallpapers, the LFS also includes vital binaries that Sodalite needs to work properly, so don't miss installing this!
 	- Unsure if you have LFS support?
-Just type `git lfs`: you'll get the help output if you've got it installed.
+Tpe `git lfs`: a help output prints if installed.
 - Permission to `sudo`
 - &gt;10GiB disk space
 	- The repository itself (including submodules) takes up ~300MiB.